Payment processor vs. payment gateway: What they are and how they work together

 A payment gateway is a technology or service that securely transmits payment information between the customer, the business, and the payment processor.
 It acts as a bridge between the parties involved in a transaction, enabling the exchange of information required for processing payments.
 A payment gateway is the digital equivalent of a point-of-sale (POS) terminal found in physical retail stores.

-Using a payment gateway ensures that sensitive payment information is handled securely, as payment gateways adhere to strict security standards and encryption protocols such as the Payment Card Industry Data Security Standard (PCI DSS).
+Using a payment gateway ensures that sensitive payment information is handled securely.
+Payment gateways adhere to strict security standards and encryption protocols.
+These security features can include data encryption, automated fraud detection, Payment Card Industry Data Security Standard (PCI DSS), and tokenization, which masks customer payment information.

 What are the differences between payment processors and payment gateways?